project-bluebird/simurgh/README.md

 We welcome contributions to all elements of the project.

-You can either help improve the overall documentation here or go to the repository for the part of the project you want to contribute to:
+You can either help improve the overall documentation here or go to the specific repository for the part of the project you want to contribute to:
 - [Bluebird](https://github.com/alan-turing-institute/bluebird)
 - [Twitcher](https://github.com/alan-turing-institutetwitcher)
 - [Dodo](https://github.com/alan-turing-institute/dodo)